Picard groups of quotient ring spectra: Tools for studying Picard groups

 \begin{proof} By the uniqueness statement of \cite[Theorem 1.5]{Burkland_mult_Moore}, it suffices to prove that $D_i(f)$ is $I$-compatible in the sense of \cite[Definition 5.1]{Burkland_mult_Moore}.
 This can be proven by first observing that the definition of $D_i(f)$ \Cref{definition:E1descenttower} works for any map $f\colon R \to S$ of $\EE_1$-algebras in a presentably monoidal stable $\infty$-category $\cC$, and is natural in monoidal functors $\cC \to \cD$.
 Letting $Q$ be as in \cite[Definition 4.4]{Burkland_mult_Moore} for $\cC = \Mod(R)$ and $\one/v$ being $S$, we can now consider the monoidal functor $(-)^{\tau=1}\colon\Def(\Mod(R); Q) \to \Mod(R)$ as in \cite[Construction 4.6]{Burkland_mult_Moore}.

 Using the monoidal functor $\nu\colon \Mod(R) \to \Def(\Mod(R); Q)$ (see loc. cit.), $D_i(\nu(f))$ is a witness of the fact that $D_i(f)$ is $I$-compatible, so we are done. \end{proof}

 \begin{rem} In fact, a version of \Cref{lemma:vcompatibledescent} holds when $R$ is just an $\EE_2$-algebra or when $R \to S$ is just an $\EE_1$-algebra map.
 However, to state it, one needs to extend the result of \cite[Theorem 1.5]{Burkland_mult_Moore} to the setting of monoidal categories.
-Such an extension will appear in a revision of the above. \end{rem}
+Such an extension will appear in the final version of \cite{Burkland_mult_Moore}. \end{rem}

 Finally, we note that the maps in the descent tower are conservative on module categories.\footnote{In fact, they are descendable in a suitable sense, but we do not pursue this here.}

 \begin{lem} Let $f\colon R \to S$.
 Then the maps $f_{i,j}\colon D_i(f) \to D_j(f)$ for $i>j$, induce conservative functors on module categories. \end{lem}